Horse Drawn Gypsy Caravan Holidays

 You may have the opportunity to take the reigns and drive the horse and wagon along quiet country roads, after some instructions but we’ll always be near to hand so no need for any experience or worries.

 We take you from one beautiful camp to the next.
-We set you up with a fire and all you need before leaving you for a night or two to enjoy your privacy, nature and adventure holiday, before returning to yoke up the horse and trundle on to the next camp..
+We set you up with a fire and all you need before leaving you for a night or two to enjoy your privacy, nature and adventure holiday, before returning to yoke up the horse and wagon and trundle on to the next camp..